2013 Egyptian coup d'état: Background

 In November 2012, following the protests against the Constitutional Declaration by Morsi, opposition politicians – including Mohamed ElBaradei, Amr Moussa and Hamdeen Sabahi, according to The Wall Street Journal – started holding confidential meetings with army leaders, in order to discuss ways of removing President Morsi.

 On 28 April 2013, Tamarod was started as a grassroots movement to collect signatures to remove Morsi by 30 June.
 They called for peaceful demonstrations across Egypt especially in front of the Presidential Palace in Cairo.
 The movement was supported by the National Salvation Front, April 6 Youth Movement and Strong Egypt Party.

-In a poll published by PEW research center in May 2013, 54% of Egyptians approved of Morsi against a 43% who saw him negatively, while about 30% were happy with the direction of the country, 73% thought positively of the army and only 35% were content about local policy authorities.
+In a poll published by the Pew Research Center in May 2013, 54% of Egyptians approved of Morsi against a 43% who saw him negatively, while about 30% were happy with the direction of the country, 73% thought positively of the army and only 35% were content about local policy authorities.
 In the lead up to the protests, a Gallup poll indicated a drop in approval of the national government from 57% in November 2012 to 24% in June 2013.
 About a third of Egyptians said they were "suffering" and viewed their lives poorly.

 At a conference on 15 June, Morsi called for foreign intervention in Syria.
 According to Yasser El-Shimy, an analyst with the International Crisis Group, this statement crossed "a national security red line."
 The army rebuked this statement the next day by stating that its only role was to guard Egypt's borders.
 Although the Egyptian constitution ostensibly declares the president as the supreme commander of the armed forces, the Egyptian military is independent of civilian control.

 As the first anniversary of Morsi's presidential inauguration approached in 2013, his supporters such as the National Coalition for Supporting Legitimacy started demonstrations at multiple places including El-Hossari Mosque, El-Nahda Square, outside Cairo University, outside Al-Rayan Mosque in the posh suburb of Maadi, and in Ain Shams district.
 They had started open-ended rallies.
 The largest protest was planned for 30 June.